42nd Annual Medieval and Renaissance Forum

-We welcome abstracts (one page or less) or panel proposals that discuss smell and fragrance in the Middle Ages and the Renaissance.
+We welcome abstracts (one page or less) or panel proposals that discuss taste in the Middle Ages and the Renaissance.

 Papers and sessions, however, need not be confined to this theme but may cover other aspects of medieval and Renaissance life, literature, languages, art, philosophy, theology, history, and music.

-Please submit abstracts and full contact information on the google form available.
+Please submit abstracts and full contact information online.